The New Liberty Merchant Handbook

 All of these ways will see an increase in your profits, and getting them at the Liberty Merchant Discount will make you more money, but there is a fourth way!

 The fourth way is to become a branch of Republick Trust yourself, which means people will be coming to you to get their Liberty Dollars, and they’ll be coming back to you to spend them.
 All it takes is a small space to set up a computer and help your customers sign up.
 That means more profits in your pocket, as they return again and again to spend Liberty Dollars with you, exchange them for eLD in their accounts or withdraw eLD into paper Warehouse Receipts they can spend locally.

 There you have it, everything there is to know about being a Liberty Merchant!
 However, there is one added bonus to establishing Liberty Merchants in any community that is often overlooked, and we’ll close with that in mind.

-With the entrance of the big super stores, however, that friendliness was lost, and replaced by “store greeters” and “smiling cashiers” who don’t really know who the customers are, and are dependent on the customer’s money for their own employment, and so see them as merely the means of continuing their jobs.
+With the arrival of the big super stores, however, a lot of that friendliness was lost, and replaced by “store greeters” and “smiling cashiers” who don’t really know who the customers are and are dependent on the customer’s money for their own employment, and so see them as merely the means of continuing their jobs.

 Communities that try to bring back those traditional values are finding it difficult to do, as long as the big corporate stores continue to draw the customers, and the dollars, away from the local merchant.